ynux/nomad-terraform-elasticstack/nomad_prepare/README.md

 * Kibana has to find Elasticsearch
 * Curator has to find Elasticsearch

-Consul will register the services and the IPs, but no one will know that they should look up `*.service.consul` at localhost port 8600.
+Once the nomad jobs are created in the next part, Consul will register the services and the IPs, but no one will know that they should look up `*.service.consul` at localhost port 8600.

 `dig @<consul server> -p 8600 rest-elasticsearch-docker.service.consul.
 ANY` `dig @localhost service-kibana.service.consul.
 ANY`